 Yes this is bear country, so be aware.
 Carry bear spray and know how to use it.
 Hiking in groups is recommended.
 Don’t walk silently.
 Announce your presence by talking, singing or clapping.
 Wearing bells is not enough.
-Pamphlets are available from park facilities about bear safety.
+Information is available from park facilities about bear safety.

-Looking for an accommodation in Waterton Lakes National Park?
+Looking for an accommodation near Glacier National Park?

-The town of Waterton is your home base for exploring the surrounding Waterton Lakes National Park.
+Make Whitefish your home base while you explore Glacier National Park.
 Check out these great options.

-- Northland Lodge – Waterton Park – Where We Stayed
+- Duck Inn Lodge – Whitefish – Where We Stayed

-- Here are other great hotels in Waterton
+- Here are other great hotels in Whitefish

 Interested in more Itineraries?
 Sign up here.